noobswestand/LTT.gmx/README.md

 # LMG Adventures
-Please view the RAW for proper format
+Please view the RAW for proper format.
 If you want to become a contributor, PM me